Independence Battles Protection

 Him:

-Lynn was in his 40’s when he was diagnosed with MS. He was married, had a child, a successful career that was very physical, he played in a band, sang, and was a strong man of faith.
+Lynn was in his 40s when he was diagnosed with MS. He was married, had a child, and had a successful career that was very physical; he played in a band, sang, and was a strong man of faith.
 MS came along, and suddenly, he was vulnerable.
 No longer did he have the stamina to work all day and go to band or choir practice at night.
-No longer could he go to trade shows and walk the miles he needed to make sure the displays were set up and workings as necessary (these displays were often the size of small houses).
-No longer could he travel and immediately to go work after landing.
-No longer could he drive because he could not determine when his leg would cooperate with pushing the gas or the break.
-In his mind, he was losing the man he was because let’s face it; we are what we do to a large extent.
+No longer could he go to trade shows and walk the miles he needed to make sure the displays were set up and working as necessary (these displays were often the size of small houses).
+No longer could he travel and immediately go to work after landing.
+No longer could he drive because he could not determine when his leg would cooperate with pushing the gas or the break?
+In his mind, he was losing the man he was because, let’s face it, we are what we do to a large extent.
 He was slowly losing his identity of himself, so he was trying to control anything he had the power to control.
 Thus came the conflict.

 As Lynn’s muscle fatigue and spasticity would get worse, so would his balance and ability to walk any distance.
-Several times a day, he would fall.
-Sometimes he would get hurt; other times it was his pride only that got hurt, but he refused to use a cane or a walker.
+Several times a day he would fall.
+Sometimes, he would get hurt; other times, it was his pride only that he got hurt, but he absolutely refused to use a cane or a walker.
 He would put his hand on the wall or furniture or lean on me, but he was NOT going to give in and use a cane!
-He refused to admit he needed help because in his mind if he gave in to the disease, then the condition had won.
+He refused to admit he needed help because, in his mind, if he gave into the disease, then the disease had won.

 Me:

-When Lynn was diagnosed with MS, we were married (both for the second time), both of us had children, and I have a very time-consuming and difficult job.
-My two children lived with us, so my life was hectic all the time caring for the kids, keeping up with the house, and managing my demanding job.
-Though Lynn and I had joint interests (we both were in choir and both very involved in church activities), much of the time we went our separate ways because we both were super independent.
-I also needed to be able to control my life so I could fit everything that I needed to do.
+When Lynn was diagnosed with MS, we were married (both for the second time), both of us had children, and I had a very time-consuming and difficult job.
+My two children lived with us, so my life was very busy all the time caring for the kids, keeping up with the house, and managing my demanding job.
+Though Lynn and I had joint interests (we both were in choir and both very involved in church activities), much of the time, we went our separate ways because we both were super independent.
+I also needed to be able to control my life so I could fit everything in that I needed to do.
 When I have control, I feel safe and confident.

 Enter: MS.